johnheenan/rtl8xxxu/README.md

 # Alternatives and acknowledgements

-There ia an alternative working driver at https://github.com/lwfinger/rtl8723bu that is based on original manufactuer driver code by Realtek.
+There is an alternative working driver at https://github.com/lwfinger/rtl8723bu that is based on original manufactuer driver code by Realtek.
 The system name of this driver is 8723bu.

 This alternative working driver was very helpful in helping developing this fix.